inspirehep/json-benchmark/README.md

 ## Introduction

 Performance of JSON serialization and deserialization in the Python standard library is sometimes slow.
 Fortunately, there exist several alternative implementations, but their performance depends on the type of data (size, complexity) to be (de)serialized.
 This is why it's useful to benchmark different libraries on realistic data and on the hardware where they will eventually run.
+As the [results](#results) show, `orjson` is the clear winner.

+Performance of JSON schema validation is also slow, so looking for alternatives there is also useful, but none of them seem satisfactory (see [further](#JSON-schema-validation)).

 ## What we tested